New England health news and information

 New England Tips for Healthy Living...

-The strong connection between stress, cortisol and weight gain
+The strong between stress, cortisol and weight gain

 Ever find yourself overeating, or eating unhealthy foods when you are stressed out?
 This could be more than just so-called emotional eating.
 A hormone that helps your body deal with stress can also lead to hunger cravings -- and eventual weight gain -- when your stress load becomes too heavy.